FKnottenbelt/LS_130/review.md

 variable?
 And do we test inside the method or just return values? (~/130/lesson_2_testing/09_more_topics/medium2_testing/02_setup_test_cash_register.rb)

+Pete hanson: With blocks, test that your blocks are being invoked when they should be, and that the return values are being used the way you intend.

 # HEREDOC (?)
 squiggly heredoc to remove preceding spaces ?